Legends and misconceptions seem to go hand-in-hand.

 Bowie had already been shot in the hip, pistol-whipped to his knees and stabbed with a cane sword.

 In fact, Norris Wright was trying to free his sword from Bowie’s sternum where it was stuck, when Bowie gutted him.

 Some folks might say Jim Bowie was tough.

 But back to the knife.

-Fast forward to 1831: While involved in an Indian fight West of San Antonio, Jim's hand slipped down the guardless handle of his old butcher knife, cutting it badly.
+Fast forward to 1831: While involved in an Indian fight West of San Antonio, Jim’s hand slipped down the guardless handle of his old butcher knife and was cut badly.